ReversoDev/panel/README.md

 ![GitHub Releases](https://img.shields.io/github/downloads/pterodactyl/panel/latest/total?style=for-the-badge)
 ![GitHub contributors](https://img.shields.io/github/contributors/pterodactyl/panel?style=for-the-badge)

+# THIS IS A MODIFIED VERSION OF PTERODACTYL
+This may or may not work fully for you.
+I do not intend on providing support as this is more of a personal thing.

 # Pterodactyl Panel
 Pterodactyl® is a free, open-source game server management panel built with PHP, React, and Go.
 Designed with security in mind, Pterodactyl runs all game servers in isolated Docker containers while exposing a beautiful and intuitive